crohr/pkgr/README.md

 The default target installation directory for the other app files will be `/opt/local/app-name`.
 This can be configured.

+## Requirements

+* You must use Rails3+ and ruby1.9+ in your application.
+This may work with other rubies but then you'll need to add a rubygems dependency.

+* Your Rails application must be able to run with the [`thin`](http://code.macournoyer.com/thin/) web server.
+Don't forget to add `thin` to your Gemfile!

+* Your application must be checked into a **Git** repository.
+Your name and email is taken from the git configuration, and the changelog is populated based on the git log between two versions.

 ## Getting started